sstadick/perbase/paper/paper.md

 | MapQualBaseQualFirstInPair | 48.2 | 1.01x |

 This performance advantage is achieved through efficient parallelization and optimized memory access patterns.

+# Research Impact Statement

+`perbase` has accumulated over 49,000 downloads from Bioconda and serves as a foundational dependency for downstream tools including pbr, which integrates perbase pileups with lua expressions.
+Community engagement is demonstrated through external issue reports and feature requests.
+The repository includes reproducible benchmark scripts and uses standardized 1000 Genomes Project test data to facilitate independent validation.

+# AI usage disclosure

+AI tools were used during development: GitHub Copilot for code review suggestions, and Claude Code for some issue triage, some test writing, and manuscript proofreading.
+All outputs were reviewed and validated by the author, who made all core design and architectural decisions.

 # Availability and Installation